 under the ugly of reality,

 such is life.

-just buy a gun and be done with it!
+Buy a gun and be done with it.

 My point is, don’t be a victim.
-Be realistic.
-Fearing for your safety and security in domestic disputes is an ugly reality, one that all too many women, children, men (yes, men) and elders live with.
-But putting a small latch on an old door frame does not buy you any security, it just ruins the door (another ugly reality) and gives you the delusion of security.
-Any decent sized guy who has decided to come through an old door in a rage will not be stopped by four small screws on a small latch.
-If you really live in fear, then be realistically and fully committed to a workable self protection plan.
-And whatever that plan is, be ready with it, be ready to implement it, implement it when it is necessary to do so and don’t look back afterwards with any regrets.
+And don’t especially be an emotional victim.
+Fearing for your safety in domestic disputes is an ugly reality that all too many women, children, men (yes, men) and elders live with.
+But putting a small latch with four small screws on an old door frame does not buy security, it gives you the delusion of security.
+If you really live in fear, be realistically and fully committed to a workable protection plan.
+And whatever that plan is, be ready with it, be ready to implement it, implement it when it is necessary and don’t look back afterwards with any regrets.

-Thank you for reading latch.
+Thank you for reading Straight for the heart.
 I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
 As always, I look forward to your comments.

 © 2013 by John Etheridge; all rights reserved.
 This poem and accompanying notes are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 Unported License.
 This applies to all original work found on this site, unless noted otherwise.
 The attribution claimed under the license is: © 2013 by John Etheridge, https://bookofpain.wordpress.com.